-Any facility which houses patients overnight will need nurses for night shift coverage.
-Generally speaking, travel nurse night shifts are usually between 8 to 12 working hours long, and responsibilities such as rounding and providing routine patient care are the same as a regular day shift.
-Though they can be disorienting for a first-timer, night shifts have certain pros over day shifts, like getting to spend more quality time with patients.
+Any facility that houses patients overnight will need nurses for night shift coverage.
+Generally speaking, travel nurse night shifts are usually between 8 to 12 hours long, and responsibilities are the same as a regular day shift.
+Though they can be disorienting for a first-timer, night shifts have certain pros over day shifts, such as getting to spend more quality time with patients.
 Since the pace is so slow, night shifts are also great for new graduate nurses as they get more downtime to learn.

 It’ll be difficult to perform a complete reset of your sleeping patterns in one day, so it’s recommended to start this reset a couple of days before you’re scheduled for your first night shift.
 A good start is to begin staying up later than usual so you can get tired, and fall asleep earlier in the following days until you can eventually sleep during the day and stay up at night.